 - Rename the recorded zoom_0.mp4 to M_<abstract ID>.mp4 where <abstract ID> is the identification number of your abstract.
 If you forgot your abstract ID, please have a look at the list of all contributions.
 The abstract ID and the contribution ID are the same.
 It is the number in front of your contribution.

-- Upload the video file using the link you will be sent by the organizers one week before the conference.
+- Upload the video file using this link before Oct 2, 2020.
 Several videos will be concatenated and will be live shown in the micro oral session of the conference to all attendees just before the poster session.
-This will motivate people to visit you in your Personal Zoom Room and ask you about your wok.
+This will motivate people to visit you in your Personal Zoom Room and ask you about your work.

-- Please contact firstname.lastname@example.org or email@example.com if you have any question.
+- Please contact email@example.com or firstname.lastname@example.org if you have any other question.

 Other recommendations for presenters